Behavioral Economics: Understanding Human Behavior’s Impact on Economic Decisions

 Let's take a look at a real-life example to illustrate the concepts of behavioral economics.
 In the early 2000s, the Canadian government implemented a program to encourage organ donation.
 Instead of the traditional opt-in system where individuals had to actively register as organ donors, Canada switched to an opt-out system where individuals were presumed to consent to donation unless they explicitly stated otherwise.

 The results were astonishing.
-Organ donation rates in Canada increased significantly after the implementation of the opt-out system.
+Organ donation in Canada increased significantly after the implementation of the opt-out system.
 This can be attributed to the concept of default bias, where individuals tend to stick with the default option rather than actively making a decision.
 By changing the default option to opt-out, more people were willing to donate their organs.

 The Impact of Behavioral Economics on Policy Making